-- Mitigation: No mitigation is required. - Monitoring: No monitoring is required.

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact MANDATODY FINDINGS OF SIGNIFICANCE, Deep the Dre iaati MANDATORY FINDINGS OF SIGNIFICANCE Does the Pro ject: 44.
-Have the potential to substantially degrade the quality of the environment substantially reduce the babitat of a fish $\boxtimes$ or wildlife species, cause a fish or wildlife population to drop below self- sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory?

-Source(s): Staff Review; and Project Plans (Appendix K)

-Implementation of the proposed Project would not substantially degrade the quality of the environment, substantially reduce the habitat of fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, or reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory.

-Please reference the discussions in Section 7 (Biological Resources - Wildlife & Vegetation), Section 8 and 9 (Cultural Resources - Historic Resources and Archaeological Resources), Section 28 (Paleontological Resources - Paleontological Resources), and Section 39 (Tribal Cultural Resources).
-In addition to Mitigation Measures MM-BIO-1 through MM-BIO-3 for nesting birds and burrowing owl, Standard Conditions COA-Planning-CUL-1, CUL-3, CUL-5, and CUL-7 will apply to the proposed Project to address potential unanticipated cultural resources that may be found during grading.
-Any impacts are considered less than significant with the standard conditions and recommended mitigation incorporated.

-45. Have impacts which are individually limited, but $\boxtimes$ cumulatively considerable?
-(Cumulatively considerable means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, other current projects and probable future projects)?
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact MANDATORY FINDINGS OF GIONIFICANOE David the Discount !4.
+MANDATORY FINDINGS OF SIGNIFICANCE Does the Pro 44.
+Have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self- sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory? ject: Source(s): Staff Review; and Project Plans (Appendix K) Findings of Fact: Less Than Significant with Mitigation Incorporated Implementation of the proposed Project would not substantially substantially reduce the habitat of fish or wildlife species, ca below self-sustaining levels, threaten to eliminate a plant or are or restrict the range of a rare or endangered plant or animal, major periods of California history or prehistory. use a fish on the nimal comm or wildlife ponunity, or rec pulation to luce the nu drop Imber Please reference the discussions in Section 7 (Biological Res 8 and 9 (Cultural Resources - Historic Resources and A (Paleontological Resources - Paleontological Resources), and In addition to Mitigation Measures MM-BIO-1 through MM-BI Standard Conditions COA-Planning-CUL-1 , CUL-3 , CUL-5 , Project to address potential unanticipated cultural resources impacts are considered less than significant with the standard incorporated. rchaeologid Section 39 O-3 for nes and CUL- that may be cal Resource O(Tribal Cultisting birds an will apply of found during es), Section ural Resound d burrowing to the prop ng grading. on 28 rces). g owl, oosed Any 45.
+Have impacts which are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, other current projects and probable future projects)?
+Source(s): Staff Review; Sections 1-44, above; and Project F Plans (App e endix K)

+The Project does not have impacts which are individually limited, but cumulatively considerable.
+As demonstrated in Sections 1-44 of this Environmental Assessment, in particular regarding air quality and greenhouse gas emissions that have established thresholds to consider cumulative impacts as well as hydrology and traffic impacts that consider the existing and currently planned development of the area and the specific respective drainage and traffic impacts to the overall area in a cumulative manner.

+Potentially Less than Less No

+Significant Significant Than Impac

+Impact with Significant

+Mitigation Impact

+Incorporated

+As illustrated in the EA, the Project will not have any •

+significant with the incorporation of mitigation, Project Therefore, no cumulative impacts are anticipated to conot considerable when viewed in connection with other properties in this area and along De Portola Road are expression. design features, occur.
+The propo er projects (past, and conditionsed Project current, or ons of appr of a wine future) as oval. ery is